rgl/terraform-keycloak/README.md

 This will:

+* Create an example private certification authority.
+  * Use it to sign all the used HTTPS certificates.
 * Create a test Keycloak instance inside a docker container using docker compose.
 * Create the `example` realm.
   * Create the `alice` user.